thaliproject/Thali_CordovaPlugin/README.md

 #### iOS

-All commands are issued from the the root of the project folder.
+We assume your source directory is ~/Code but it can be anything you prefer.

 1. Add the Thali Cordova Plugin to the Cordova project:
+ * `~/Code> cd ThaliTest`
  * `~/Code/ThaliTest> cordova plugin add https://github.com/thaliproject/Thali_CordovaPlugin.git`
 2. Add the iOS platform:
  * `~/Code/ThaliTest> cordova platform add ios`
-3. Copy Thali Cordova Plugin sample to the Cordova project:
+3. Copy Thali Cordova Plugin tests to the Cordova project:
- * `~/Code/ThaliTest> cp -a -R -v plugins/org.thaliproject.p2p/sample/ios/www ./`
+ * `~/Code/ThaliTest> cp -a -R -v plugins/org.thaliproject.p2p/test//www ./`
 4. Build Cordova:
  * `~/Code/ThaliTest> cordova build`
 3. Open the iOS Cordova project in Xcode
  * (e.g. `<project_root>/platforms/ios/ThaliTest.xcodeproj`)
  * `~/Code/ThaliTest> open platforms/ios/ThaliTest.xcodeproj`

+*If you add or remove node modules to the test project you should re-run cordova build in order for them to be included in the bulild*

 ### Unit Testing the Thali Cordova Plugin